zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

   - Attack simulation
 ---

-Wazuh's powerful log analysis and rule engine enables organizations to monitor and respond to a wide range of security events.
+Wazuh's powerful log analysis and rule engine enables organizations to monitor and respond to various security events.
 For Wazuh users, fine-tuning and testing custom rules and decoders is a crucial part of the process.
 This is where the `wazuh-logtest` tool shines—providing a sandboxed environment to validate and refine rules against sample logs.

-However, when it comes to Windows event logs, the `wazuh-logtest` presents a unique challenge.
+However, regarding Windows event logs, the `wazuh-logtest` presents a unique challenge.
 In this article, I’ll explore the problem and introduce `wazuhevtx`, a tool designed to bridge the gap and bring seamless rule testing for Windows event logs to the Wazuh ecosystem.

 <!--more-->